linuxus/conveyor-belt-deeplens/README.md

 You can also view the log messages that your project's Lambda function running on DeepLens device sends to IoT topic.

-1. Once the deployment has been successful (Green message at the top), click on *Devices* the left menu.
+1. Once the deployment has been successful (Green message at the top), select **Devices** on the left menu.
-2. Click on the name of your DeepLens device and on the next screen click on Copy button on the IoT topic under Project ouput.
+2. Click on the name of your DeepLens device and on the next screen, select the "Copy" button on the IoT topic under **Project output.**

 ![](assets/dliottopic.png)

-3. On a new browser tap open the AWS IoT Console at https://console.aws.amazon.com/iot/home?region=us-east-1#/dashboard
+3. On a new browser tab, open the AWS IoT Console at https://console.aws.amazon.com/iot/home?region=us-east-1#/dashboard
 4. Click on Test in the left navigation.
-5. Paste the IoT topic in the textbox under Subscription topic and click Subscribe to topic
+5. Paste the IoT topic in the textbox under "Subscription topic" and click "Subscribe to topic"
 6. You should now see log messages published from DeepLens device to IoT.

 ![](assets/dlmessages.png)